Voxelum/x-minecraft-launcher/README.md

 ## Features

 - 📥 **Download & auto complete**.
-Support download `Minecraft`, `forge`, `fabric`, `quilt`, `optifine`, `jvm` from official or third party mirrors.
+Support download `Minecraft`, `Forge`, `Fabric`, `Quilt`, `OptiFine`, `JVM` from official or third party mirrors.
 - ⚡️ **Download Fast**.
-Reuse socket via http/https agents, and download the files in parts concurrently.
+Reuse socket via HTTP/HTTPS agents, and download the files in parts concurrently.
 - 💻 **Cross platform**.
-The launcher is based on Electron, and supports 🗔 Windows 10/11, 🍎 Mac, and 🐧 Linux.
+The launcher is based on Electron, and supports 🗔 Windows 10/11, 🍎 MacOS, and 🐧 Linux.
 - 📚 **Multi-Instancing**.
 Users can create multiple instances to isolate the different versions, mods and launch settings.
 - 🗂 **Manage all resources**.
 Use (hard/symbolic) links to install resources in instances, keep your disk usage optimal.
 No copies of mods everywhere! 😆
-- 🔥 **Built-in support of Curseforge, Modrinth**.
+- 🔥 **Built-in support of CurseForge, Modrinth**.
 You can download resources inside the launcher.
-- 📦 **Support import/export** Curseforge & Modrinth modpacks with compliance!
+- 📦 **Support import/export** CurseForge & Modrinth modpacks with compliance!
 - 🔒 **Support multiple account systems**.
 Built-in Microsoft login and Mojang Yggdrasil API.
-It also has builtin support of [ely.by](https://ely.by/) and [littleskin.cn](littleskin.cn).
+It also has builtin support of [ely.by](https://ely.by/) and [littleskin.cn](https://littleskin.cn).
 You can also add third-party authentication servers!
 - 🔗 **Peer to peer connection between users**.
 You can play multiplayer over LAN even you are not in same physical LAN!
 - 🔑 **Code sign & modern packaging**.
 Under Windows, you can use `appx` and `appinstaller` to install the app.
 You won't receive blocking message from your browser or see SmartScreen errors anymore! 😎